Noor-Fatima-Afzal/Noor-Fatima-Afzal/README.md

 I've built and deployed pipelines used by clinicians and researchers, from EEG-based emotion and seizure models across **500+ subjects** to U-Net segmentation on **10K+ medical images**, plus a suite of LLM applications spanning RAG, vision-language OCR, and fine-tuned clinical assistants.

 My work is grounded in research credibility: **two peer-reviewed publications** accepted at *eNeuro* and *Brain-Apparatus Communication* on applied deep learning for brain-signal analysis, bringing rigor to engineering rather than the other way around.

+Currently expanding into **Quantum Computing** — exploring quantum algorithms and their intersections with machine learning.

 ---